For most parents to be, planning the arrival of a baby is a time filled with happiness and anticipation.

 Why is it that stillbirth, which affects so many parents, is not being given the attention it deserves?

-Some health professionals can be unwilling to discuss the possibility of a baby dying before birth with women who are experiencing a health, low risk pregnancy.
-While around one-third of stillbirths are unexplained, there are some known risk factors for stillbirth, for example maternal or passive smoking and maternal obesity.
-An increased awareness of these things may help to prevent some stillbirths from occurring.
+Some health professionals can be unwilling to discuss the possibility of a baby dying before birth with women who are experiencing a healthy, low-risk pregnancy.
+While around one-third of stillbirths are unexplained, there are some known risk factors for stillbirth, for example, maternal or passive smoking and maternal obesity.
+Increased awareness of these things may help to prevent some stillbirths from occurring.

 There is also a lack of research into the causes of babies dying in utero.
 More research would help health professionals have a greater understanding of how to prevent stillbirth.

 A current study at the University of Melbourne is looking at placenta function early on in pregnancy through blood testing.
 If this test is successfully developed, it could predict early enough which babies are at risk of being stillborn.
 But much more research is needed to understand exactly what factors put babies at risk.

 For those who have been given the devastating news that their baby has died in utero, there are many things to consider and come to terms with.
 Supporting family and friends can feel shocked and disbelief, not knowing what to do or how to help.

 Here are five vitally important things to know about stillbirth that will help everyone affected by this loss to know:

 Most stillbirths happen before labour begins.
 An ultrasound may have discovered there is no heartbeat and a decision needs to be made as to how the birth will occur.
 Vaginal birth is preferred for a number of reasons, not least the personal wishes of the mother, who may feel strongly that she wishes to birth her baby normally.
 Cesarean section has a greater possibility of post-surgery infection and other associated risks and takes much longer to recover from physically.